HashLoad/freeza-offset/README.md

 ## What is it?

-**freeza-offset** is a Python package that provides a simple way to commit the offset consumed by Spark Streaming in Kafka's ConsumerGroup.
+**freeza-offset** is a Python package that provides a simple way to commit the offset consumed by Spark Streaming in Kafka's ConsumerGroup, but this commit is only for consum tracking.

 ## Main Features
 Here are just a few of the things that freeza-offset does well: